 Cohorts are set up to reflect a diverse group of participants from Education and Kinesiology and Health who demonstrate evidence of academic achievement in high school, commitment to learning and intellectual challenge, potential for leadership and appreciation for engagement in a strong academic and social community.

 - Dedicated Academic Advising

 Program Requirements and Expectations

-Texas Education Scholars are expected to immerse themselves in the program’s mission to develop the future leaders of the College of Education.
-Leadership development opportunities will be offered various times throughout their four-semester commitment to the program and attendance at all events is required.
+Texas Education Scholars are expected to immerse themselves in the program’s mission to develop as future leaders.
+Leadership development opportunities will be offered at various times throughout their four-semester commitment to the program and attendance at all events is required.

 Texas Education Scholars are required to participate in one of our TES First-year Interest Groups (FIG).
-These students will take a cluster of courses that were pre-selected by the TES committee and are required for our degrees in the College of Education along with a 1-hour per week seminar.
+These students will take a cluster of courses that were pre-selected by the TES committee and are required for our degrees in the College of Education along with a one-hour per-week seminar.

-The seminar will be facilitated by the TES advisor and a College of Education upper-classmen who has been selected as the group’s mentor.
-Seminar discussions will focus on helping scholars gain the tools needed to navigate The University of Texas at Austin successfully and will include topics that cover the university’s resources, study habits, getting involved, mentorship and research opportunities, amongst many others.
+The seminar will be facilitated by the TES advisor and a College of Education upper-classman who has been selected as the group’s mentor.
+Seminar discussions will focus on helping scholars gain the tools needed to navigate The University of Texas at Austin successfully and will include topics that cover the university’s resources, study habits, getting involved, mentorship and research opportunities and more.

 Texas Education Scholars will no longer have a weekly seminar but they will have access to reserved seats in courses.
-Students will be required to participate in 1-2 monthly events such as alumni networking, professional development panels, leadership training, etiquette dinners, faculty mentor meetings and Dean luncheons.
-Some of the students in the program will become the mentors for the incoming group’s FIG during this time.
+Students will be required to participate in one or two monthly events such as alumni networking, professional development panels, leadership training, etiquette dinners, faculty mentor meetings and dean luncheons.
+Some of the students in the program will become mentors for the incoming group’s FIG during this time.